|

 OLDER lights around St Mary's Parish

-Church in the centre of Nantwich have been removed and are being replaced with
+Church in the centre of Nantwich were removed and replaced with

 new ones.